MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/deploy and configure Azure Firewall using the Azure portal.md

+---
+Exercise:
+    title: 'Deploy and configure Azure Firewall using the Azure portal.md'
+    module: 'Module - Design and implement network security '
+---

 # Exercise: Deploy and configure Azure Firewall using the Azure portal

 Being part of the Network Security team at Contoso, your next task is to create firewall rules to allow/deny access to certain websites.
 The following steps walk you through creating a resource group, a virtual network and subnets, and a virtual machine as environment preparation tasks, and then deploying a firewall and firewall policy, configuring default routes and application, network and DNAT rules, and finally testing the firewall.